W. Joseph Aitchison: Life

-Aitchison has three sons, retired Master Warrant Officer Alan Aitchison, CD, Major General D. Craig Aitchison, CD, and Daniel, and five grandchildren, Justin, Colin, Kayla, Callie, and Alicia.
+Aitchison had three sons, retired Master Warrant Officer Alan Aitchison, CD, Major General D. Craig Aitchison, CD, and Daniel, and five grandchildren, Justin, Colin, Kayla, Callie, and Alicia.
 Son Craig is a currently serving member of the Canadian Forces, while son Alan and grandson Justin are former serving members.
 Craig is also an officer in The Royal Canadian Regiment and also commanded the Infantry School (2009–11), perhaps the first father-son to command the same unit in the Regiment's, if not Army's, history.

 Aitchison became the new Colonel of the Royal Canadian Regiment on February 25, 2011.
 On June 18, 2015, Aitchison handed over this position to his successor, Major-General (Retired) J.I.
 Fenton, OMM, CD.